Daniel Inman: Awards and honors

 Inman received the ASME 2015 Rayleigh Lecture Award from the ASME unit Noise Control and Acoustics Division (NCAD) in the year 2015.
 He got the Structural Dynamics and Materials Award in January 2014 from the AIAA.
 He also received the honorary professorship from the Nanjing University of Aeronautics and Astronautics, Nanjing, Jiangsu, China, awarded October 2009.
 In September 2009, he received the Structural Health Monitoring Lifetime Achievement Award.
 He also got the Dean’s Award for Excellence in Research, Virginia Tech, in the same year.
 He received the Mechanical Engineering Distinguished Alumni Award from the Michigan State University in 2008.
 He also got the ASME/Boeing Structural Materials Best Paper Award in April 2008.
 He got the ASME J.P.
 Den Hartog Medal in 2007.
 Inman received the ASME Best Paper Award in structural Dynamics and control, awarded in March 2007.
 In the same year, he got DE Michele Award of the Society for Experimental Mechanics.
 He received the Benjamin Meaker Visiting Professorship in May 2004 from the University of Bristol, UK, for visiting during AY 2004-05 and lecturing on smart Structures.
 He got the SPIE 2003 Smart Structures and Materials Lifetime Achievement Award, in March 2003.
 Inman received the H. C. Pusey Best Paper Award in November 2002.
 He also received the President’s Award for Research Excellence (Virginia Tech), awarded May 2001.
 He got the ASME AIAA SDM Best Paper Award in April 2001.
 He received the ASME/Boeing Structural Materials Best Paper Award in April 2000.
 In the same year, he got the ASME 2000 Adaptive structures and Material Systems Prize.
 He also awarded as the ASME Distinguished Lecturer, 1995–2004.
+He was elected an Honorary Member of ASME in 2026, one of the most prestigious distinctions the ASME Board of Governor can bestow on its members.
+In December 2021, Inman received the JS Rao Medal in Vibration Engineering.

-Inman received the Fellowships from the Society for Experimental Mechanics (2016), National Institute of Aerospace (2004), American Institute of Aeronautics and Astronautics (2002), International Institute of Acoustics and Vibrations (1999), American Academy of Mechanics (1997), American Society of Mechanical Engineers (1990) and also he received the Young Presidential Award by Ronald Reagan and administered by the National Science Foundation.
+Inman is a fellow of the Society of Experimental Mechanics (2016), National Institute of Aerospace (2004), American Institute of Aeronautics and Astronautics (2002), International Institute of Acoustics and Vibrations (1999), American Academy of Mechanics (1997), American Society of Mechanical Engineers (1990) and also he received the Young Presidential Award by Ronald Reagan and administered by the National Science Foundation.

+Selected Publications

+Inman has published extensively, including over 425 journal articles, more than 690 conference papers, and several books, such as Engineering Vibration and Piezoelectric Energy Harvesting, Birds can transition between stable and unstable states via wing morphing, and A Review of Vibration-Based Damage Detection in Civil Structures: From Traditional Methods to Machine Learning and Deep Learning, 1D Convolutional Neural Networks and Applications - A Survey, and A Review of Morphing Aircraft.
+He has also contributed to the development of educational materials and software manuals in the field of mechanics and vibration.
+A new edition (5^{th}) of his Engineering Vibration textbook, described by the University of Michigan as a best-selling book in its field, was released in 2021.